 As of January 1, 2018, certain types of permits, certifications and registrations are required to be noticed publicly on the new Environmental Notice Bulletin (ENB) and must follow new procedural rules under Act 150 (10 V.S.A.
 Chapter 170), a law that standardized and consolidated DEC public notice and comment processes.
 For more information on what this means for applicants, please visit: http://dec.vermont.gov/permits

 Please note that there is a change in the process for Source Permit applications.
 Under the new rule, applicants must notify adjoining property owners of their application prior to submitting the application to the department.
 The Department has created an official notice which applicants are required to use to make this notification- this notice is available as a form template for your convenience.
 The applicant must include a certification to the Department that they have sent notification to the adjoining property owners via US mail.
 Please see information below to see how other Division permits are incorporated into ENB and Act 150.

 - Source Water Permitting - for a new source, hydrofracturing or deepening of an existing source, or any increase in withdrawal of an existing source.

 - Permit to Operate a Public Water System - All public water systems are required to have a Permit to Operate.
-It includes a description of the water system, findings from the most recent sanitary survey, conditions, requirements, violations and a compliance schedule to correct significant deficiencies.
-The Permit to Operate does not expire and are non-transferable when ownership changes.
+It includes a description of the water system, findings from the most recent sanitary survey, conditions, requirements, violations and a compliance schedule to correct significant deficiencies if necessary.
+The Permit to Operate does not expire and is non-transferable when ownership changes.
 Pursuant to Act 150, operating permits will be placed on the ENB to notify the public when the permit is issued.